-If you've tried all this, and you are still experiencing issues with overheating, there are suggestions that resetting your console to factory defaults might help.
+If you've tried all this and are still experiencing overheating issues, there are suggestions that resetting your console to factory defaults might help.
 Go to Settings > System > Console Info > Reset Console and choose Reset keeping games and apps to avoid losing all your content.

 You may want to contact Xbox Support for further assistance.
 This is especially true if your Xbox is brand new, as it will likely still be covered by its warranty.
 If there is a more serious issue, such as a faulty fan, then a repair or replacement may be required.

 What are the warning signs?